 Selling processed tomato products year-round requires a system for the stable procurement of raw ingredients from around the world.
 Regions suited to high quality tomato cultivation are found predominantly between 35 degrees north latitude and 40 degrees south latitude.
 This region is known as the tomato belt.
 The harvest arrives around July in the Northern Hemisphere countries of Spain, Portugal, Italy and the United States (California) as well as Japan, while the harvest in the Southern Hemisphere countries of Australia and Chile is around January.

 In recent years, tomato cultivation areas have been impacted by extreme weather, such as heavy rainfall and drought caused by climate change.
 Kagome has an extensive worldwide procurement network for tomatoes, which enables it to adapt to climate change and to access stable procurement channels.

 Avoiding Risk of Operational Stoppage Due to Natural Disaster

-Taking into account weather damages caused by climate change and the occurrence of major earthquakes, Kagome has formulated "BCP Emergency Standards" outlining the roles and initial response of related departments for specific management resources (people, goods, facilities, information) based on consistent and prompt decision making by these departments led by management.
-This covers the initial response to BCP*, from disaster occurrence to establishment of an internal disaster headquarters headed by the President.
-Following the BCP Emergency Standards, during a disaster the SCM Division takes the lead in securing a logistics network for resuming product shipments as quickly as possible.
+As a response post-disaster, Kagome has formulated "First Action Guidelines after Occurrence of Large-scale Disasters" outlining the roles and initial response for each management resource (people, goods, facilities, information) based on consistent and prompt decision making by related departments led by management.
+This covers the initial response to BCP*, from disaster occurrence to establishment of a Disaster Countermeasures Center headed by the President.
+Following these standards, during a disaster the SCM Division takes the lead in securing a logistics network for resuming product shipments as quickly as possible.